jackharbon/flutter_mynotes/README.md

 - If you you use physical device to run application, switch off phone screen locking, activate developer options in the phone and check on `Stay awake`.
 - You may want to install desktop version of [GitHub](https://desktop.github.com/) (optional).

-## Install dependencies
+## Installation

+### Dependencies

 Clone this Github repository and open it in your IDE (f.e.
 Visual Studio Code)

-1. Change your app domain according to the format: `com.example.mynotes` (use you domain instead `com.example`), you can use find && replace IDE tool.
+1. Change your app domain according to the format: `com.example.mynotes` (use your domain instead `com.example`), you can use find && replace IDE tool.

 2. Clean dependencies files: